 MORNING: You’ll ride along the Mediterranean coast to the splendid coastal town of Cadaqués in Spain.
 On the way, you'll make a brief stop at Banyuls (French side) where you'll taste the region's famous sweet dessert (or aperitif) wine.

-LUNCH: You'll eat family-style in Cadaqués in a surprisingly unpretentious Spanish gastronomic restaurant set in a rustic Mediterranean peasant house.
+LUNCH OPTIONS: You'll eat family-style in Cadaqués in a surprisingly unpretentious Spanish gastronomic restaurant set in a rustic Mediterranean peasant house.
 The chefs trained at the restaurant once considered the best in the world, "El Bulli", which is now closed.
 Alternatively, you may opt out of the group meal to pick your own dining option or to enjoy a more private experience.

 EARLY AFTERNOON: After lunch, you'll have free time in Cadaqués to do some gallery hopping, shopping, visit the church or simply relax at a beachside café.
 Later in the afternoon you can choose: